LynMcJo06/kickstarter-analysis/README.md

 * Successful US Kickstarters
 * Failed US kickstarters
 From these spreadsheets, I ran a statistical analysis finding mean, median, standard devision, upper and lower quartile, and IQR.
+---
+Louise mentioned that she hopes to produce a musical in Great Britain